fluxapps/pdf-wrap/docs/reference-documentation.md

 ## Using colors

+Whenever a color can be set in PDF Wrap, a `Color` instance is required.

-To use colors on the elements you can use the `Color` type.
-To create a `Color` use one of the following functions.
+To create a `Color` instances use one of the following functions.

+Module: `api/draw/color`

 * `colorFrom`
 * `colorFromHex`